An Organization With a Rich and Colorful History

 In 1946, Altrusa sent its first representative to the United Nations.
 In 1962, Altrusa International established the Altrusa International Foundation, which is dedicated to improving economic well-being and quality of life through a commitment to community services and literacy.

 In 1966, the organization began to look to America’s youth as the future of Altrusa and established ASTRA service clubs.
 ASTRA encourages young people, ages 13 to 21, to participate in community service.
-Expanding on its commitment to youth, Altrusa adopted literacy as of service in 1977.
+Expanding on its commitment to youth, Altrusa adopted literacy in 1977.
 The eighties and nineties brought many exciting changes to Altrusa.

 With the end of Communism, the former Soviet Union saw its first Altrusa clubs.
 Increasing its global outlook, Altrusa expanded projects beyond literacy and education by adopting a resolution to promote environmental concerns in 1989.